Manson-Coffin IGF medal

 Paolo Lazzarin IGF Medal

-It is a pleasure to announce a new award promoted by IGF in memory of Prof. Paolo Lazzarin who suddenly passed away in 2014.
+This award promoted is by IGF in memory of Prof. Paolo Lazzarin who suddenly passed away in 2014.
 Prof. Paolo Lazzarin has strongly contributed with his research to educate students and young researchers in the field of fatigue design by means of innovative local approaches.
 He has been a pioneering researcher in different fields of materials design.

 The “Paolo Lazzarin IGF Medal” is given in recognition of distinguished work that has made or is making a notable contribution to the branches of theoretical, numerical and experimental studies of stress fields near notches and fracture and fatigue assessment of materials in the presence of defects and geometrical discontinuities.
 The award has been established for the first time in 2019 at five years from the death of Prof. Lazzarin and it will be assigned every two years to people who have been contributing outstandingly to the above mentioned research fields in terms of scientific impact and education.